2009 Honda S2000 Performance

 Handling and Braking

-Auto writers, on balance, agree that the S2000 handles marvelously -- for a track racer.
+Auto writers agree that the S2000 handles marvelously -- for a track racer.
 Otherwise, its stiff suspension and loud engine intrude on ride comfort.
 For these reasons, critics concede that it's not suitable for daily use.

 - "Taking the 2009 Honda S2000 to its limits is a rewarding experience, thanks to its perfect 50/50 weight distribution, front and rear double-wishbone suspension and minimal body roll.
 Handling is razor-sharp and predictable, with nary a hint of body flex despite the absence of a solid roof structure." -- Edmunds